tamitamis/Stalum/README.md

-# Alumni Portal
+# Stalum

 ## Project Overview
-**Alumni Connect** is a comprehensive platform designed to bridge the gap between current students and alumni.
+**Stalum** is a comprehensive platform designed to bridge the gap between current students and alumni.
 It fosters key interactions through professional networking, job opportunities, and campus events.

 ### Key Features
 *   **Networking Feed**: Share updates, photos, and achievements with the community.